gabinoe/text-ed/README.md

 1. Clone this repository to your local machine.
 2. Open the `index.html` file in your web browser.

-Alternatively, you can access the live version of J.A.T.E by visiting the [demo website](https://example.com).

 ## Dependencies

 J.A.T.E relies on the following external libraries:

-- [CodeMirror](https://codemirror.net/): A versatile text editor implemented in JavaScript for the web.

 ## Installation
 it is a web-based application.
 Simply open the URL in your web browser to access the editor.